grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 ![The three query types: Search, TraceQL, and Service Graph](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-types.png)

-The three **Query types** are:
+The three query types are:

-- The **Search** query builder provides a user interface for building a TraceQL query.
+- **Search** query builder - Provides a user interface for building a TraceQL query.
-- The **TraceQL** query editor lets you write your own TraceQL query with assistance from autocomplete.
+- **TraceQL** query editor - Lets you write your own TraceQL query with assistance from autocomplete.
-- The **Service Graph** view displays a visual relationship between services.
+- **Service Graph** view - Displays a visual relationship between services.
 Refer to the [Service graph](ref:service-graph) documentation for more information.

 ### Search query builder

-The Search query builder provides drop-down lists and text fields to help you write a query.
+The **Search** query builder provides drop-down lists and text fields to help you write a query.
 The query builder is ideal for people who aren't familiar with or want to learn TraceQL.

 Refer to the [Search using the TraceQL query builder documentation]({{< relref "./traceql-search" >}}) to learn more about creating queries using convenient drop-down menus.

 ![The Search query builder](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-search-v11.png)

-### TraceQL Query editor
+### TraceQL query editor

-The TraceQL query editor lets you search by trace ID and write TraceQL queries using autocomplete.
+The **TraceQL** query editor lets you search by trace ID and write TraceQL queries using autocomplete.

 Refer to the [TraceQL query editor documentation]({{< relref "./traceql-editor" >}}) to learn more about constructing queries using a code-editor-like experience.

 ![The TraceQL query editor](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-traceql-v11.png)

-You can also search for a Trace ID by entering a trace ID into the query field.
+You can also search for a trace ID by entering it into the query field.

 ### Service graph view

-Grafana’s service graph view uses metrics to display span request rates, error rates, and durations, as well as service graphs.
+Grafana’s **Service Graph** view uses metrics to display span request rates, error rates, and durations, as well as service graphs.
-Once the requirements are set up, this pre-configured view is immediately available.
+Once the requirements are set up, this preconfigured view is immediately available.

 Using the service graph view, you can:

-- Discover spans which are consistently erroring and the rates at which they occur
+- Discover spans which are consistently erroring and the rates at which they occur.
-- Get an overview of the overall rate of span calls throughout your services
+- Get an overview of the overall rate of span calls throughout your services.
-- Determine how long the slowest queries in your service take to complete
+- Determine how long the slowest queries in your service take to complete.
-- Examine all traces that contain spans of particular interest based on rate, error, and duration values (RED signals)
+- Examine all traces that contain spans of particular interest based on rate, error, and duration values (RED signals).

 For more information about the service graph, refer to [Service graph](../service-graph/).